vespoli/front-end-development-environment/README.md

     git config --global user.name "Your Name"
     git config --global user.email "your@email.com"

+### Note: Doing this as a seperate step may no longer be necesary if you added this as part of your brew install
 ### Xcode + command line tools
 Command line tools are needed for various command line utilities as well as a dependancy for some of the other tools